modcomlearning/web/README.md

 ```

 Now Run Your and Signup , an SMS is sent to the phone number that was used in registering.
+NB: phone number must start with +2547XXXXXXXX

+## Step 12
+TODO Login.

 Done.
 End of Part 1